asheff794/ElectronicMouseWheel/README.md

 # ElectronicMouseWheel
 An electronic mouse wheel for tracking activity of mice over time.
 A small neodymium magnet is attached to a mouse wheel, and a hall effect sensor logs the time during each pass of the magnet.
 This cannot differentiate the direction the mouse is running, but works for purposes of general activity tracking.
+I performed this work as a technician in Gloria Choi's lab at MIT.

 #### Necessary Components